semgrep/semgrep-docs/docs/semgrep-sc/sc-triage-remediation.md

 <dl>
 <dt>Inbox size over time</dt>
-<dd>This is the amount of <strong>reachable vulnerabilities</strong> across all repositories that run Semgrep Supply Chain scans.
+<dd>This is the number of <strong>reachable vulnerabilities</strong> across all repositories that run Semgrep Supply Chain scans.
 The Y-axis goes down as triage actions are undertaken.</dd>
 <dt>New vulnerabilities over time</dt>
-<dd>This is the amount of <strong>reachable and unreachable vulnerabilities</strong> over time across all repositories that run Semgrep Supply Chain scans.
+<dd>This is the number of <strong>reachable and unreachable vulnerabilities</strong> over time across all repositories that run Semgrep Supply Chain scans.
 The chart generates a new bar every time a scan runs.</dd>
 </dl>